mgblackwater/stevekinney.net/content/courses/testing/unhappy-path.md

 ## Testing Invalid Input

+It it takes is like 3 minutes of talking to someone who writes some other programming language to hear the jokes about JavaScript.

+- `true + true === 2`
+- `1 + '1' === '11'`
+- `NaN !== NaN`

+The list goes on—but we have better things to get to.
+Surely out basic arithmetic functions from earlier are susceptible to this right?
+What would happen in the following cases?

+- `add(1)`
+- `add(null, 1)`
+- `add('1', 2)`
+- `add(2, 'potato')`
+- `subtract('1', 1)`
+- `divide(5, 0)`

+So on and so forth.
+The only _wrong_ answer here is `:shrug:`.
+Really in any of these cases, we have about a grand total of two options:

+- Fail gracefully.
+- Flip a table (a.k.a. throw an error)

+Our tests _need_ to cover these edge cases and this is one of the nuances of test-driven development.
+There is nothing about TDD that precludes you from doing these things—but, calling a day after your red-green-refactor cycle is _also_ not going to get you all the way there.

+### Additional Examples of Invalid Input

 A common unhappy path is when the user provides invalid input.
 You should test how your code behaves when it receives input that doesn’t meet expectations.

 ```js